ibm-cloud-docs/vpc/storage_overview.md

 You can specify your own performance limits, and adjust them later if your requirements change.
 You can adjust IOPS up or down, for greater performance or when you want to reduce costs.

    * The second-generation volume profile, `sdp` provides the most flexibility, as you can specify your capacity, IOPS, and throughput maximum values.
 You can create boot and data volumes with maximum storage capacity of 32,000 GB, a performance level of 64,000 IOPS, and maximum throughput of 1024 MBps.
 The capacity, IOPS, and throughput values of volumes that are created with the `sdp` profile can be modified even when the volume is not attached to a virtual server instance.
-The `sdp` profile is available in the Dallas, Frankfurt, London, Madrid, Osaka, Sao Paulo, Sydney, Tokyo, Toronto, and Washington, DC region.
+[Select availability]{: tag-green} The `sdp` profile is available to allowlisted accounts in the Dallas, Frankfurt, London, Madrid, Osaka, Sao Paulo, Sydney, Tokyo, Toronto, and Washington, DC regions.
+For more information, see [About {{site.data.keyword.block_storage_is_short}}](/docs/vpc?topic=vpc-block-storage-about#block-storage-sdp-intro).

    * You can create first-generation block storage volumes with maximum storage capacity of 16,000 GB, a performance level of 48,000 IOPS, and maximum throughput of 1024 MBps.
 You can create a first-generation volume with a predefined IOPS tier profile (3, 5, or 10 IOPS per GB) that best meets your storage requirements.
 Or you can choose the custom profile and specify your performance.
 IOPS value per volume ranges from 100 IOPS to 48,000 IOPS, based on volume size.